-a) Check air pressure in tires; 13 psi/drive, 13 psi/pneumatic casters.
-A more uniform cutting height may be obtained with higher tire pressure on rough terrain.

-A lower tire pressure provides more flotation.
-Higher pressures in front casters may cause them to shimmy on hard surfaces.

-- b) Check deck support chains. - c) Check deck leveling (See Adjustments Section 5.2.2.)
+- a) Check air pressure in tires; 13 psi/drive, 13 psi/pneumatic casters. - Note: Some units have semi-pneumatic casters (without a valve stem) which do not require inflation. - A more uniform cutting height may be obtained with higher tire pressure on rough terrain. - A lower tire pressure provides more flotation.
+Higher pressures in front casters may cause them to shimmy on hard surfaces. - b) Check deck support chains. - c) Check deck leveling (See Adjustments Section 5.2.2.)
 Note: The front of the mower deck will be approximately 1/4" lower than the back of the mower deck.
-This is the "rake" of the deck.

-d) Check blades tip to tip for straightness (they should be within 3/16" or one blade width from being in line.)
+This is the "rake" of the deck. - d) Check blades tip to tip for straightness (they should be within 3/16" or one blade width from being in line.)